Financial Services: Succeeding in 2021 (and beyond)

 The vital nature of financial services is one reason we are optimistic about growth in 2021 and beyond.
 The second reason is technology.
-While many CEOs see tech as a complicating factor, or perhaps a necessary evil, the wisest leaders are using it to drive growth and simplify their customers’ lives.
+While many CEOs see technology as a complicating factor, or perhaps a necessary evil, the wisest leaders are using it to drive growth and simplify their customers’ lives.

 Of course, we can’t downplay the enormity of current challenges.
 In a few short weeks, the pandemic changed nearly everything about doing business, from where and how we work to supply chains and global markets.
 As individuals, we’ve gone from office workers to telecommuters quite literally overnight, with all the joys and stresses that implies.
 Globally, of course, markets are volatile, supply chains have been interrupted, and the very order is realigning.

 These challenges are shared by mid-market firms and the biggest international banks.
 But in the mid-market, obviously, resources are scarcer.
 They don’t enjoy the same deep pockets or economies of scale.
 Nor can they afford to invest the same in expertise.
 Fidelity Investments reportedly spends $2.5B per year on technology and employs some 12,000 “technologists.”

 Such numbers may seem daunting to mid-market CEOs.
 And while we understand their apprehension, we see a way forward.
 The fact is that many longstanding challenges in the financial services sector have an upside—and they are often easier to address in mid-market companies.